Audi R8 (Type 42): Conception and development

 The Audi R8 was first conceived as the Audi LeMans Quattro concept car which was presented to the public at the 2003 Frankfurt Motor Show, followed by the 2003 Geneva Motor Show.
 Designed by Frank Lamberty, the car featured many unique features such as a Jet Blue exterior colour, the front curve of the front wings shared with the TT along with Nuvolari quattro GT, 20-inch wheels, a twin-turbocharged FSI V10 engine with a rated power output of 610 PS and 750 Nm, a single-frame radiator grille, aluminium sports suspension with magnetic ride shock absorbers and dark interior colours.
 The body of the car was made of aluminium and carbon fibre in order to keep the weight low.
 Another unique feature of the car were its full LED headlamps.

 The R8 development program began in 2004 with Frank Lamberty's design being approved and frozen for production.
 In 2005, Audi announced that the name of the successful Audi R8 race car would be used for a new road car in 2007.
 Production body prototypes began field testing in January 2006 and the car was introduced to the public at the 2006 Paris Motor Show.

+In 2007, Audi was the first manufacturer to mass produce headlights that solely used LEDs, which were used in the Audi R8.